 Only fishing vessels duly authorised pursuant to Article 25 of the Convention and in accordance with CMM 05-2019 (Record of Vessels) that are flagged to Members and CNCPs shall participate in the fishery for jumbo flying squid in the Convention Area.

+Effort Management

+2bis Members and CNCPs fishing for jumbo flying squid in the Convention Area shall not expand the total gross tonnage (GT) of their vessels fishing for jumbo flying squid set out in Table I. from the historical existing level.
+Members and CNCPs fishing for jumbo flying squid in areas under national jurisdiction adjacent to the Convention Area shall take compatible measures with the GT limitation applicable in the Convention Area.

+2ter Members and CNCP not fishing for jumbo flying squid in the Convention Area are discouraged to refrain from expanding the GT of their vessels fishing for jumbo flying squid in the Convention Area.

+2quater The Commission at the latest at its 2024 meeting or upon completion of the stock assessment of jumbo flying squid, whichever occurs first, shall review paragraphs 2bis and ter based on a recommendation from the Scientific Committee.

 Data Collection and Reporting

-Each Member and CNCP participating in the jumbo flying squid fishery shall collect, verify, and provide all required data to the Executive Secretary, in accordance with CMM 02-2020 (Data Standards) and using the templates prepared by the Secretariat and available on the SPRFMO website, including an annual catch report detailing catches on a monthly basis.
-The template for the reporting of catch and effort data shall be developed by the Secretariat and submitted to the Scientific Committee and the Commission for consideration at the annual meeting in 2021.
+Each Member and CNCP participating in the jumbo flying squid fishery shall collect, verify, and provide all required data to the Executive Secretary, in accordance with CMM 02-2020 (Data Standards). []

 The Executive Secretary shall verify the annual catch reports submitted by Members and CNCPs against the submitted data.
 The Executive Secretary shall inform Members and CNCPs of the outcome of the verification exercise and any possible discrepancies encountered.